Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 Part 1 - Vision and Structure

-Here is a rough state diagram showcasing this.
+Here is a rough state diagram showcasing this process.

 Part 2 - Determining the Parts

-(At this point in the project, I didn’t think I would need much hardware debugging.
-Turns out I needed a soldering kit, multimeter, and logic analyzer later.)
+Initially, I didn’t expect much hardware debugging to be needed for such a simple project.
+Turns out I was wrong, and I needed a soldering kit, multimeter, and logic analyzer later on.

 Assembly was as simple as expected.